 Just request that your fans go to your Facebook page and click on “Get Notifications.”
 This will ensure that the fan gets notified of your every Facebook update.

 Here is a video tutorial to help you.

-This strategy is more likely to work if you’ve got a good relationship with your fans and you post moderately.
+This strategy is more likely to work if you’ve got a good relationship with your fans and you post good content moderately often.

 12. Use less than 2 hashtags.